datacamp-content-public/Case-Study-Data-Driven-Decision-Making-with-SQL/slides/chapter_1_1c1e526409e0f865faeabdff8c9fba19.md

 `@script`
 For the second case study, we talked about love....or was it attraction?
-Using a data published on Kaggle which was compiled by Columbia Business School professors Ray Fisman and Sheena Iyengar for their paper Gender Differences in Mate Selection: Evidence From a Speed Dating Experiment.
+Using a data published on Kaggle which was compiled by Columbia Business School called Evidence From a Speed Dating Experiment.

-What you have learned to:
+What you have learned:

 Applying the use of SELECT DISTINCT to return only distinct (different) values.